 The R&D Management Journal was the first publication in Europe to be dedicated to the area of research and development.
 The idea for the journal came from a research unit at Manchester Business School, University of Manchester which was dedicated to studies in the management of research and development.
 The new publication was formed in partnership with Basil Blackwell of Oxford.

-RADMA (Research and Development MAnagement) subsequently emerged as a means of encouraging personal subscriptions to the journal and later, more widely, as a support for the field in general.
+Research and Development Management Association (RADMA) subsequently emerged as a means of encouraging personal subscriptions to the journal and later, more widely, as a support for the field in general.

 The founding editor of R&D Management Journal and subsequently the Chairman of RADMA was Professor Alan Pearson he retired from this position in October 2013, handing over to Jeremy Klein, Director of Technologia Ltd., Cambridge.